 The GDPR operates on a principle of “data minimization,” which is exactly what it sounds like: collect only what you absolutely need.
 When using liveness detection for age verification, you should only gather the minimum amount of information required to confirm a user’s age and liveness.
 For example, you don’t need to store a user’s photo permanently if a simple yes or no result is enough.
 You must also be crystal clear about your purpose.
 If you collect data to verify a user’s age, you cannot repurpose that data for marketing or anything else without a separate legal basis.
 This focused approach respects user privacy and reduces your own data-related risks.

-Secure Data and Restrict Storage
+How to Secure Data and Limit Storage Time

 Once you collect personal data, you are responsible for keeping it safe.
 This is especially true for biometric information used in liveness checks, which is considered sensitive data under GDPR.
 You must implement strong security measures to protect it from unauthorized access or breaches.
 If you partner with a third-party vendor for your age verification technology, you are still responsible for ensuring they have equally strong security.
 Furthermore, you shouldn’t hold onto this data forever.
 Once the age verification is complete, the data should be securely deleted unless you have a specific legal requirement to retain it.
 Minimizing storage time is a key way to reduce the risks to user data.

-Common Liveness Detection Methods
+A Breakdown of Liveness Detection Methods

 Liveness detection is the technology that answers a critical question: is the person in front of the camera a real, live human?
 It’s the step that separates a legitimate user from a fraudster trying to use a photo, a video, or a sophisticated deepfake.
 This verification of a live human presence is essential for building trust online, especially when handling sensitive processes like age verification.